• Skip to primary navigation

 Tomato Curry Sauce:

 • This basic curry sauce does not require much work.
-Start by creating the base by frying garlic, ginger, onion in olive oil - until golden (Images 1-2).
+Start by creating the base by frying garlic, ginger, and onion in olive oil – until golden (Images 1-2).

 • Next, follow with the basic curry spices along with the jalapenos (Image 3).
 You could also use green chillies to add some heat.
 Feel free to adjust the heat according to your taste buds.